For true trade wind sailing on Kauai join us aboard Leila, a beautiful 50′ sailing catamaran!

 We provide fins for all passengers and they are mandatory for Kauai snorkeling.
 Snorkeling fins are very efficient to help transmit your muscle power to the blade.
 They help you get the most out of your experience with minimal work.
 We have various sizes of fins and can easily help you find the best fit if you know your shoe size.

 It is best to strip down to your bathing suit when ready to get in the water for snorkeling.
-T-shirts are fine if you wish to avoid the sun, but a better option are lycra shirts, which offer spf 50 or more which protects your skin from the sun much more effectively than a cotton t-shirt.
+T-shirts are fine if you wish to avoid the sun, but a better option are shirts that offer spf 50 or more which protects your skin much more effectively than a cotton t-shirt.
 These are available for purchase at our office or any local dive or surf shop.
 Sunscreen should be applied continuously during the entire tour, especially before getting in and after getting out of the water.
 We do not provide wetsuits on board as the water temperature in Hawaii is consistently around 75 degrees, but you are welcome to bring your own.

 Snorkeling is fun and easy, can be learned quickly and is a great way to experience the underwater world.
 It is an activity that can be done by people of various ages, sizes, shapes, and abilities.
 It does require that you are able to swim and are comfortable in the water.
 With the proper equipment and technique you shouldn’t need much energy to stay afloat.
 The most important thing to remember is to relax, keep your breathing steady, be aware of your surroundings, and most importantly, have fun.